mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 You cannot get the total personality without arranging, number one, circumstances, environment, and sensory world, and movement system, and brain system, and nervous system, and internal organs.
 Without this, you cannot do it!
 So how can you touch the core of your life, which is called total personality?
 Extending to the past, extending to the future; that is total personality.
 Completely beyond human speculation and judgement.
 How can you touch [it]?
 We don't know.
 Because too many circumstances, environment.
 Environment, sensory world, movement system, nervous system, brain system, internal organs, and many things.

 So, first of all, "let's sew the good seed" means, completely beyond good or bad, right and wrong according to common sense.
 That means, let's make arrangement of number one, number two, number three, number four, number five.
 And then finally, [there is] something left.
-That is total personality, which is called Buddha nature.
+That is total personality, which is called [Buddha Nature](glossary#buddha-nature).
 [It] appears very naturally.

 ##### 48:46